About Us

 Once mobility has been restored, the practitioner will teach the client how to improve their movement patterns, to better utilize the joints and create ease in everyday activities and chores.

-Therapeutic Exercise: Activities led by or taught to you by the Physical or Speech Therapist to help you gain strength, flexibility and coordination/balance.
+Therapeutic Exercise: Activities led by or taught to you by the Physical Therapist to help you gain strength, flexibility and coordination/balance.
 In Physical Therapy, these often include Coordination Activities; Stability Training and Core Strengthening.
-In Speech Therapy, these often include tongue and lip exercises, to assist in improving swallowing and speech, or to reduce TMJ dysfunction and pain.

 Trager Method of Neuromuscular Reeducation: Developed by Milton Trager, the Trager Method (www.trager.com) involves a certified practitioner manually applying a series of passive, rhythmic rocking movements to areas of a client’s body, while they lie on a massage-type treatment table.
 These rocking movements range from gentle to vigorous, and are used to free up restrictions in the soft tissues of the body (muscles, fascia, tendons, etc.), while effortlessly teaching the body to allow movement through areas that it was previously holding tightly.
 Most clients experience these movements as soothing, non-invasive and relaxing.
 The overall goal is for the client to experience light, pain-free and fluid movement in their daily life, and to develop an increased awareness of how to move through space with ease and grace.